yys-4/HeypicoAI-Submission/README.md

-# 🚀 Infrastructure as Code with Terraform and AWS
+# 🚀 Automated Web Infrastructure on AWS with Prometheus & Grafana Monitoring

-This repository contains Terraform code to automatically provision a basic web infrastructure on Amazon Web Services (AWS).
+This repository contains Terraform code to automatically provision a web infrastructure on Amazon Web Services (AWS).
 This project creates an EC2 instance running an NGINX web server inside a custom VPC.

+Additionally, this project includes a monitoring solution using Docker, Prometheus, and Grafana to monitor the EC2 instance.

-The goal of this project is to demonstrate how to use Terraform to manage infrastructure as code (IaC).
-By defining the infrastructure in configuration files, we can create, modify, and destroy environments in a consistent and reproducible way.
+The goal of this project is to demonstrate how to use Terraform to manage infrastructure as code (IaC) and how to set up a monitoring stack for the provisioned infrastructure.

 ## 📂 File Structure

 - `main.tf`: The main file that defines all the AWS resources to be created.
 - `variables.tf`: Defines the variables used in the Terraform configuration, such as the AWS region and project name.
 - `outputs.tf`: Defines the outputs of the Terraform configuration, such as the public IP address of the EC2 instance.

-## 🚀 Resources Created

-- **Virtual Private Cloud (VPC):** An isolated network for your AWS resources.
-- **Subnet:** A sub-network within the VPC where the EC2 instance will reside.
-- **Security Group:** Acts as a virtual firewall for the EC2 instance, allowing inbound traffic on port 22 (SSH) and 80 (HTTP).
-- **Internet Gateway:** Enables communication between the VPC and the internet.
-- **Route Table:** Defines rules, called routes, to direct network traffic from the subnet.
-- **EC2 Instance:** A virtual server running Amazon Linux 2 with an NGINX web server installed and configured.
+- `docker-compose.yml`: Defines the services for the monitoring stack: Prometheus, Grafana, Node Exporter, and Alertmanager.
+- `prometheus.yml`: Configuration file for Prometheus, defining the scrape targets.
+- `alert.rules.yml`: Defines the alerting rules for Prometheus.
+- `alertmanager.yml`: Configuration file for Alertmanager.

+## Monitoring Solution

+The monitoring solution consists of the following components:

+- **Prometheus:** A time-series database and monitoring system that scrapes metrics from the EC2 instance.
+- **Grafana:** A visualization tool that allows you to create dashboards to display the metrics collected by Prometheus.
+- **Node Exporter:** An exporter for hardware and OS metrics exposed by *NIX kernels.
+- **Alertmanager:** Handles alerts sent by client applications such as the Prometheus server.

+These components are deployed as Docker containers using Docker Compose.

 ## 🛠️ Usage